theredguild/devcontainer-wizard/README.md

 > [!CAUTION]
 > **VS Code considerations:**
 >
-> VS Code does a lot of things to improve user experience, but that has security tradeoffs.
+> VS Code does a lot to improve user experience, but that comes with security tradeoffs.
 For example, by default, VS Code allows API calls to open new terminals, even bypassing the host machine:
 > ```bash
 > code --command workbench.action.terminal.newLocal
 > ```
+> We're working on an article covering all the tricks VS Code uses — stay tuned.

 ![DevContainer Wizard](./assets/main.gif)